thiagocapuano/waves-documentation/en/blockchain/transaction-type.md

 Each transaction on the Waves blockchain belongs to one of the 15 transaction types.

-The type of transaction determines the transaction's purpose.

-Transaction type data structure

-A transaction of each type has a unique [data structure](/blockchain/transaction-type-data-structure.md).
+Transactions of each type have unique [data structure](/blockchain/transaction-type-data-structure.md).

 ## List of transaction types